More and more people are discovering the benefits of cleansing their auras with baths.

 Light a Candle and Set Your Intentions

-If you’d like your bath to be even more relaxing, turn down the lights and light a natural candle.
-Beeswax candles are good choices as they cleanse and purify the surrounding air and emit negative ions.
+If you’d like your bath to be even more relaxing, turn down the lights and light a natural candle or three.
+Beeswax candles are good choices as they’re all natural and they cleanse and purify the surrounding air and emit negative ions.

 You can also opt for a fragranced soy candle.
-Palm oil candles are also very natural but I don’t recommend them because of the problems associated with sourcing palm oil responsibly.
+Palm oil candles are also healthy, natural alternatives but I don’t recommend them because of the problems associated with sourcing palm oil responsibly.

 Candles without color are best for aura cleansing.
 If you want to set the intention of manifesting love or money, then you can buy colored beeswax or soy candles to help with this.
 Burn these shortly after using a natural candle to cleanse your aura.

-Once your bath is ready and your candle has been lit, you might want to set the intention for your bath to cleanse your aura completely of any negative energies and when drawing the bath, visualize those energies being washed away and transmuted into loving energies as they go down the drain.
+Once your bath is ready and your candle has been lit, you might want to set the intention for your bath to cleanse your aura completely of any negative energies and when emptying the bath, visualize those energies being washed away as they go down the drain.

 Use Positive Affirmations